chabir/kaggle_materials/ASHRAE - Great Energy Predictor III - 3rd|3614/README.md

 Hello!

+A summary of the solution is available on the Kaggle forum [here](https://www.kaggle.com/c/ashrae-energy-prediction/discussion/124984)

-Below you can find a outline of how to reproduce my solution for the ASHRAE - Great Energy Predictor III competition.
+Below is an outline of how to reproduce my solution for the ASHRAE - Great Energy Predictor III competition.

 (for all notebooks except catboost) .
 #HARDWARE & SOFTWARE :